Special Olympics USA

 Special Olympics USA is a sports organization for children and adults with intellectual disabilities in the United States.
 It is part of the global Special Olympics movement.
 Special Olympics was founded in 1968 with the main goal of accepting and welcoming individuals as they are.
 Special Olympics provides year-round training in Olympic based sports and is based in 204 countries.

 Special Olympics USA Games

 The Special Olympics USA Games is a national Special Olympics event held every four years in the United States.
+The History of the special Olympics dates back to 1962 when Eunice Kennedy Shriver held day camp for athletes with intellectual disabilities.
+Six years later in 1968 the first ever International Special Olympics were held.
+26 states along with representatives from Canada participated, and the games were held at Soldier Field in Chicago.
+At the original Special Olympic games only 3 sporting events were offered track and field, swimming, and floor hockey.